two-first-names/twofirstnames.org/scion/character-creation.md

 | Knack            | Purchase a new Knack                        | 10 Experience |
 | Specialty        | Add a Specialty to a Skill                  | 3 Experience  |

-[^boons]: Again, two, plus three for being Legend 5.
+[^boons]: Again, two, plus one for being Legend 3.